joyontokumar/NPM/README.md

 <b>Package : </b>
-when one or more javascript are boundle in one thing that called package. that means if you want to a javascritp plugin then you create a seperate seperate file to easy way to handle your project. then your project is completed then you can boundle this seperate seperate file in one folder that called a package.
+when one or more javascript are boundle in one thing that called package. that means if you want to a javascritp plugin then you create a seperate seperate file to easy way to handle your project. when your project is completed then you can boundle this seperate seperate file in one folder that called a package.

 <b>Manager : </b>